Se7en-dev/CustomMessagesX/README.md

   - & more to come !

-- Possibility to customize message type !
+- Possibility to customize messages type (for each message) !

   - message